CHAIR OF THE BOARD - Karen Tully

 Karen holds a Bachelor of Education; Master of Education; Graduate Diploma of Financial Markets; Cert IV in Business (Governance); Cert IV in Training and Assessment and has completed the Australian Institute of Company Director’s Course.

 James has lived on the family property near Roma all of his life and in the last 20 years as a partner in the family operation.
 James is passionate about rural enterprises and industries and through this passion served as a member of the Roma Saleyards Board from 1999 - 2008.

-Since then he has been a part of the consultative committee.
+During 2006, James became the President of the Queensland Saleyards Association.
+He is a past President of the Australian Livestock Markets Association.
+James has an extensive knowledge of corporate governance requirements through his involvement in local government and the positions he has held on the Roma, Queensland and Australian Saleyards Boards.
 Local government and the progression of our rural community has been another passion for James who was elected as a councillor on the Bungil Shire Council from 1994 until March, 2008.

 Scott is currently a director of Succession Plus, one of the largest specialist business and transition planning firms in Australia.